-- The per project ALCs are now implemented using Group ACL, you might need to adjust your setup if you were using Group ACLs before, see Group-based access control for more information about the setup. - There are several new permissions which should be assigned to default groups, you should run ./manage. py setupgroups to update them.
-Alternatively, you might want to add the following permissions where applicable (see Extra privileges for their default setup): \ Can access VCS repository \ Can access project
+- The per project ALCs are now implemented using Group ACL, you might need to adjust your setup if you were using Group ACLs before. - There are several new permissions which should be assigned to default groups, you should run ./manage. py setupgroups to update them.
+Alternatively, you might want to add the following permissions where applicable: \ Can access VCS repository \ Can access project